Blady-Com/gnoga/docs/user_guide.md

 4. Remote GUIs to embedded systems
 5. Web base applications
 6. Web site development
-7. Collaborative realtime update applications
+7. Collaborative real-time update applications
 8. and so much more...

 ### When would I not use Gnoga?